cmhoove14/DDNTD/notebook.md

 Similar story with Garchitorena et al model.
 Since parameter interventions are implemented as forcing functions, the function passed to ode and the function simulating intervention decisions are hard coded for a particular intervention variable.
 Need to find a way to pass these options as function options

+# 7/17-18/19
+Worked on deriving $R_{eff}$ from the basic schistosomiasis model, documented in the `Reff_derivation.Rmd` document.
+Spent lots of time just trying to simplify the expression down into something more analytically tractable and interpretable, but that's starting to feel like a bit of a losing battle.

 # To-dos
 ### Generilizable model structure for interventions in schisto stochastic model
 ### Generilizable parameter intervention structure for Garchitorena et al model
 ### Derive $R_{eff}$ for age stratified model
+  This should be fairly straightforward since the force of infection in the snail population is a function of the total infectious input from the human population, so rather than the $M(W)$ term we would get the sum of infectious input over all populations considered

 ### Stochastic age stratified model
 ### Fit base model and age-stratified models to data
 ### Estimate BBR from Senegal human data